 Step 10 - Following HRA Approval

-Please remember that you must provide the NHS with annual reports, progress reports and end of study reports.
+Please remember that you must keep the NHS up to date with your progress, as well as the NIHR if your study is on the NIHR CRN Portfolio.
+You must also provide the NHS REC with annual reports, and end of study reports.
 This is a condition laid down by the NHS and it is also a condition of university sponsorship.

 Step 11 - Amendments